overture-stack/website/markdown/documentation/score/reference/commands.md

 ## Mount

-Mount a read-only <a href="https://github.com/libfuse/" target="_blank">FUSE</a> filesystem view of the object storage repository in use by Score.
+Mount a read-only <a href="https://github.com/libfuse/" target="_blank" rel="noopener noreferrer">FUSE</a> filesystem view of the object storage repository in use by Score.

 | Option | Description |
 | -------| ------------|